Seeing Straight: Document Orientation Detection for Efficient OCR: Experimental Design

-\textbf{Evaluation metrics:} We benchmark against field level accuracy on the SROIE dataset.
+\textbf{Evaluation metrics:} We report field-level accuracy on SROIE and free-form OCR on SynthDog under four rotation angles (0°, 90°, 180°, 270°).
+For ORB-Indic and the English FUNSD dataset, we report results under a 12-class rotation evaluation.
 We adopt the evaluation strategy used in prior and contemporary studies~\citep{fu2024ocrbench,anonymous2025multimodal}, reporting Average Normalized Levenshtein Similarity (ANLS) as an interpretable metric ~\citep{biten2019scene} in addition to other variants like Word Error Rate (WER) and Character Error Rate (CER)~\citep{smith2007overview,neudecker2021survey} based on Levenshtein Distance \citep{lcvenshtcin1966binary}.

 \textbf{Impact on Downstream OCR:} We evaluate the downstream OCR performance of all baselines under a controlled setup, considering three scenarios: